-The instantaneous parts of the 3PN accurate $h^{\ell m}$ modes describing inspiralling eccentric binaries have been computed in~\cite{mishra-2015}.
-In Paper I the tail contributions have been derived, as well as the post-adiabatic corrections to the instantaneous contributions.
-Instantaneous mode amplitudes in~\cite{mishra-2015} are written in terms of the post-Newtonian parameter $x$, the time eccentricity $e_t$ and parametrized by the eccentric anomaly $u$ and are valid for arbitrary eccentricities, while the tail contributions in Paper I are given in a small eccentricity expansion, parametrized by the mean anomaly $l$.
+The instantaneous parts of the 3PN-accurate $h^{\ell m}$ modes describing inspiraling eccentric binaries have been computed in Ref.~\cite{mishra-2015}.
+The tail contributions were derived in Paper I, as well as the post-adiabatic corrections to the instantaneous contributions.
+The instantaneous mode amplitudes from Ref.~\cite{mishra-2015} are written in terms of the post-Newtonian parameter $x$, the time eccentricity $e_t$ and parametrized by the eccentric anomaly $u$.
+They are valid for arbitrary eccentricities, while the tail contributions in Paper I are given in a small-eccentricity expansion, parametrized by the mean anomaly $l$.
 The same will hold for the memory parts.
-Inverting the 3PN accurate Kepler equation by means of the solution developed in~\cite{boetzel-2017}, the instantaneous terms can be parametrized by the mean anomaly as well.
-Instead of restating the quasi-Keplerian parametrization and the phasing formalism describing the dynamics of the binary, we refer the reader to Sec.~II C and D of Paper I where those aspects are summarized with the same conventions and notations.
+Inverting the 3PN-accurate Kepler equation by means of the solution developed in Ref.~\cite{boetzel-2017}, the instantaneous terms can be parametrized by the mean anomaly as well.
+Instead of restating the quasi-Keplerian parametrization and the phasing formalism describing the dynamics of the binary, we refer the reader to Secs.~II C and II D of Paper I where those aspects are summarized with the same conventions and notations.

-The $h^{\ell m}$ modes including instantaneous, tail and post-adiabatic contributions, are given in the following form
+The $h^{\ell m}$ modes including instantaneous, tail, and post-adiabatic contributions are given in the following form:

-where the $H^{\ell m}$ are written in terms of the adiabatic post-Newtonian parameter $x \equiv \xb$, the time eccentricity $e \equiv \eb_t$, and parametrized by the angles $\xi$ and $\psi$.
-See for instance, Eq.~(76) of Paper I for the dominant mode ($h^{22}$) expression.
-The phase angles $\xi$ and $\psi$ arise naturally when applying a certain shift to the time coordinate aimed at eliminating the arbitrary constant $x_0$ appearing in both the instantaneous and tail parts~\cite{blanchet-1996,arun-2004}, through the redefinitions
+where the $H^{\ell m}$ are written in terms of the adiabatic post-Newtonian parameter $x \equiv \xb$ and time eccentricity $e \equiv \eb_t$, and are parametrized by the angles $\xi$ and $\psi$.
+See, for instance, Eq.~(76) of Paper I for the dominant mode ($h^{22}$) expression.
+The phase angles $\xi$ and $\psi$ arise naturally when applying a certain shift to the time coordinate aimed at eliminating the arbitrary constant $x_0$ appearing in both the instantaneous and tail parts~\cite{blanchet-1996,arun-2004} through the redefinitions